EdwardMuturi/Weather-App/README.md

   the full power of SQLite
 * Reactive programming (with [Kotlin Coroutines andKotlin Flows](https://kotlinlang.org/docs/reference/coroutines/flow.html))
 * Google [Material 3](https://m3.material.io/) library
+* [Lottie](https://airbnb.io/lottie/#/README) a library for Android, iOS, Web, and Windows that parses Adobe After Effects animations exported as JSON with Bodymovin and renders them natively on mobile and on the web!

 ## CI/CD